A Beautifully Restored Family Holiday Cottage in Warkworth

 Patio Garden & Outside

 The east-facing paved patio garden is fully enclosed and is furnished.
 A small wood store can be found on the patio.

-A BBQ is provided for the warmer months.
+A Compact Kettle Charcoal Barbecue and Utensils are provided for the warmer months.

 There is no bike storage.